solo-io/workshops/gloo-portal/README.md

 ### Step 2.1

-Let's publish our API on a Gateway! quick reminder, we need to create an `Environment` CR, that will select one or more `APIProduct(s)`.
+Let's publish our API on a Gateway!
+First we need to create an `Environment` CR, that will select one or more `APIProduct(s)`.

 ![Environment](images/env-to-apiproducts.png)